prof-legnard/cinf108-fall24/lab6/README.md

 #### or this

 For an introduction on markdown headings, look at the source code for this file, [and review this guide on Markdown Basics](https://www.markdownguide.org/basic-syntax/).

+As always, ask questions if you get stuck!